Pallawi17/React-Projects/namaste-react/document.md

 * Where you need data in all across the component
 * react context like a central place where keep data
 * context is like a useState for hole big application, use context where you wish too.it's like a data store.
-* any componenthave access to contex and they can mdify it.
+* any component have access to contex and they can mdify it.
 **inside class component**
   ```javaScript
   <UserContext.Consumer>